bulletmark/wcscheduler/README.md

 switches to turn mains powered devices on or off at specified times and days of week.
 It uses my Python module [`wcccontrol`](https://github.com/bulletmark/wccontrol) which controls Watts Clever switches via an RF transmitter.
-It can also run a small internal webserver to receive webhooks commands from the internet, e.g. from [IFTTT](https://ifttt.com/) using Google Assistant, to remotely switch the devices.
+It also runs a small internal webserver to receive webhooks commands from the internet, e.g. from [IFTTT](https://ifttt.com/) using Google Assistant, to remotely switch the devices.